GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![pressing confirm button](../../images/0/button2.png)

-When pressed twice you should see the following text
+When pressed twice, you should see the following text:

-> <i>University credit registration in progress...</i>
+> <i>University credit registration is in progress...</i>

 Note: if you have already done the course exam in Moodle contact matti.luukkainen@helsinki.fi or @mluukkai in Discord.